awesome-pro/neon-website/content/docs/unused/branching-pitr.md

 ## Connect to your branch

 Connecting to your newly created branch requires connecting via the branch's compute.
-The following steps describe how to connect using `psql` and a connection string obtained from the Neon Console.
+The following steps describe how to connect using `psql` and a connection string obtained from the Unique Console.

 <Admonition type="note">
-You can also query the databases in a branch from the Neon SQL Editor.
+You can also query the databases in a branch from the Unique SQL Editor.
 For instructions, see [Query with Neon's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 </Admonition>

 To connect to your branch:

-1. In the Neon Console, select your project.
+1. In the Unique Console, select your project.
 2. On the project **Dashboard**, under **Connection Details**, select your `recovery_branch`, the database, and the role you want to connect with.
    ![Connection details widget recovery branch](/docs/guides/data_recovery_connection_details.png)
 3. Copy the connection string.
 A connection string includes your role name, password, compute hostname, and database name.